vaslabs/home-automation/README.md

 ### Sequence for adding 4 players with dual shock 4 controllers

-1. Start ds4drv on your machine you have physical access to (the client).
+1. Start ds4drv on your machine you have physical access to (the client) to create 4 devices. [ps4_as_xbox_four_players](https://github.com/vaslabs/home-automation/blob/master/.bash_aliases)
 2. On the gaming PC, start ds4drv
 3. Make sure ds4drv is also running on the ec2 instance and maps the controllers to /dev/input/event4 and /dev/input/event5 (if not, adapt the code, these values are hardcoded in the shell scripts).
 4. Connect 2 virtual controllers on your client to the ec2.
 Guidance [here](https://github.com/vaslabs/home-automation/blob/master/.bash_aliases)